1 dead, 9 hurt in stampede at GloRilla concert in New York

-ROCHESTER, N.Y.
-(WROC) — Apparently false fears of a shooting at a rap concert in Rochester, New York, sent a crowd surging toward the exits, killing one person and injuring nine others, police said.
+Apparently false fears of a shooting at a rap concert in Rochester, New York, sent a crowd surging toward the exits in a stampede that killed one person and injured nine others, two of them critically, police said.

-The injuries at Sunday night’s concert featuring rappers GloRilla and Finesse2tymes were caused by people being trampled, Police Chief David M. Smith said at a news briefing Monday.
+The casualties at Sunday night’s concert featuring GloRilla and Finesse2tymes were caused by people being trampled, Police Chief David M. Smith said at a news briefing Monday.
 “We do not have any evidence of gunshots being fired or of anyone being shot or stabbed at the scene,” Smith said.

-Police said that three women were found with significant injuries inside Rochester’s Main Street Armory.
-Police, security, and EMS personnel began life-saving measures on the victims.
+As the concert at Rochester’s Main Street Armory ended just after 11 p.m., people exiting the venue began to surge dangerously, Smith said.
+Police made their way inside and found three women with critical injuries, he said.

-The three women were transported to Strong Memorial Hospital, and one of the victims — a 33-year-old woman — was pronounced dead.
-The other two are listed in critical condition.
-Seven other individuals were taken to the hospital in private vehicles with non-life-threatening injuries.
+A 33-year-old woman died at a hospital, and the other women two were in critical condition Monday, police said said.
+Seven additional people were taken to hospitals and treated for injuries that were not life-threatening, Smith said.

 “What began last night as a night of live music and fun for the performer GloRilla ended in tragedy with one person dead and two more fighting for their lives,” the chief said.